 Viber knew that messaging apps don’t exist in a vacuum—they’re often used among an ecosystem of other apps.
 The Viber team used Mixpanel Insights to understand exactly how Viber plays a role in users’ daily communication, and how conversations even got started.

 One of the team’s ﬁrst discoveries with Mixpanel was when they measured the attribution source of conversations through Core Reports.
 They learned that most of the sessions start with users opening Viber, which makes logical sense.
 However, what they also learned is that users typically begin sessions by sharing photos from their phones’ gallery, adding links from a browser, or responding to push notifications.
-They learned this based on analyzing acquisition channels and what they saw in Insights and Segmentation reports.
+They learned this based on analyzing acquisition channels and what they saw in Insights.

 From here the team recognized that Viber was less like a messenger app and more like a social network, stitching together other apps to make everything shareable.
 Knowing this pattern, gave the team an idea.
 If they could make sharing simpler than external sources, they might increase overall usage.
 Despite most conversations started within Viber, there still was a smaller, yet significant portion of conversations that came from external sources.